bbauska/W3Cx-5of5/README.md

 ![](./images/image403.png){width="7.0in"
 height="5.487073490813648in"}

-Now let\'s take a look at a set of examples demonstrating how to use the most important of these properties, methods, and events\...
+Now let&apos;s take a look at a set of examples demonstrating how to use the most important of these properties, methods, and events&#41;

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-3-3">3.3.3 Examples using the JavaScript API</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 The JavaScript API is useful for implementing playlists, making custom user interfaces and many other interesting things.
-The \"enhanced HTML5 multimedia players\" lesson presented further on in the courses relies heavily on this API.
+The &quot;enhanced HTML5 multimedia players&quot; lesson presented further on in the courses relies heavily on this API.

-<h5>Example #1: how to use external buttons to control the player\'s behavior</h5>
+<h5>Example #1: how to use external buttons to control the player&apos;s behavior</h5>

 This example gives the first steps towards writing a custom video player.
 It shows basic usage of the JavaScript API for adding custom